koo5/BtrFsGit/README.md

 ## dev install:
 ```
-pip install --user poetry
+#pip install --user poetry
+pipx install poetry
 `cd BtrFsGit
 poetry install # only installs the executable into somewhere like `/.cache/pypoetry/virtualenvs/bfg-iXQCHChq-py3.6/bin/`.
-It just doesn't have a "development mode" like setuptools have with `pip install -e .`.
+In old versions, poetry just doesn't have a "development mode" like setuptools have with `pip install -e .`.
 So find that directory, and copy the `bfg` into your `~/.local/bin/`.
 But that's about to be [fixed soon](https://github.com/python-poetry/poetry/issues/34).
+pipx install -e .

 ```